Card Payments on Palma's City Buses: A Small Ritual, Big Relief

 At the Plaça d’Espanya stop on a cold morning you often see the same picture: commuters with coffee to go, an older woman balancing her shopping bag, and tourists with suitcases waiting for the bus to the airport.
 On buses that have already been retrofitted, there has been something new for weeks: people briefly tap their card or phone on a small reader — boarding gets faster, the queue at the door shorter.

 The facts are concise: in around half of the EMT buses the new system is already running, about 134 vehicles are equipped.
 The goal is for the entire fleet to allow direct payment by bank card by the end of March.
-The measure is part of fare and technology integration in the Balearic transport network and is intended to make life easier for both commuters and tourists.
+The measure is part of One Ticket for Everything in the Balearic transport network and is intended to make life easier for both commuters and tourists.

 Important for anyone who still has old tickets in their wallet: as of today some ticket types are no longer valid on city buses, including the classic ten-ride ticket and unused tickets for the port or airport.
 Anyone who possesses such papers can have them refunded at EMT customer service until July 31, 2026.
 So take another quick look: that old plastic slip in your wallet could soon be worthless.